buildroot/buildroot/board/freescale/imx6ull-evk/readme.txt

 ****************************

-This file documents the Buildroot support for the Freescale i.MX6ULL EVK board using Vendor U-Boot and Linux.
+This file documents the Buildroot support for the Freescale i.MX6ULL EVK board using Upstream U-Boot and Linux.

 Build
 =====